stephendawsondev/j-day/README.md

 * As a user, I want to be able to feel a sense of achievement such as high score or end level boss fights.
     * Due to time constraints the team found it would be easier to achieve a high score rather than multiple levels and boss fights.
 This is a feature that could be implemented in future iterations.
 * As a user, I want to be able to pause and resume or quit the game if i so wish.
     * To pause the game was too difficult to implement in the given time.

+A link to the repository user stories can be found here - https://github.com/stephendawsondev/j-day/issues?q=label%3A%22user+story%22+

 ![Project Board](assets/images/readme_images/projectboard.png)